Kidding around columbia Subscribe

 Snowball Festival Carnival and Movie

 Enjoy the annual festival with face painting, letters to Santa, balloon art, and rides to enjoy.
-The carnival will also feature a showing of the movie Elf at 6 pm.
+The carnival will also feature a showing of the movie, Santa Clause, at 5:30 pm.

 Lexington County Museum Christmas Open House